sixuanhan/nuggets/IMPLEMENTATION.md

 		if the coordinate does not represent an empty room spot in mainGrid continue
-		if we are not down to the last pile randomly pick a number in [GoldTotal/numPiles*0.5, GoldTotal/numPiles*1.5] to be the number of nuggets dropped on that coordinate else
+		if we are not down to the last pile the nuggets in a pile is 50%~150% the average size or the remaining the average size, whichever is less randomly drop that number of nuggets dropped on that coordinate else
 			drop all remaining nuggets
 		store the (coordinate, numberOfNuggets) information in nuggetsInPile